psychogun/psychogun.github.io/docs/linux/ELK-stack-on-Ubuntu-with-pfSense.md

   }
 }
 ```
 I will not try to explain what the filter for syslog exactly does, because I have no experience with JSON.
 But you can see that it tags syslog traffic from my pfSense with both 'pfsense' and 'Ready', and adds some extra fields.
-The if [host] above (192.168.40.1) is the IP adress to my pfSense firewall, which address you'll probably have to change.
-And if you have another pfSense firewall, add it here as well (the one with 172.22.2.1 address).
+The `if [host] =~ /192\.168\.40\.1/ {` is the IP adresss (192.168.40.1) to my pfSense firewall, which address you'll probably have to change.
+And if you have another pfSense firewall, add it here as well (the `if [host]` with the 172.22.2.1 address).

 pfSense filter: `/etc/logstash/conf.d/11-pfsense.conf`
 ```bash